JOURNEY TO ADULTHOOD

 Mission is to inspire and equip youth to live and love like Christ; info on summer camps.

 - Chalmers Music Seminars

-A site devoted to exploring the dangers of negative mainstream music, and offering Christian contemporary music
+A site devoted to exploring the dangers of negative mainstream music, and offering Christian contemporary music as an alternative.

 Modern worship music and mp3's.

 View devotional entries and responses or register to participate.

 Take the test and see how you measure up!

 Offers urban mission and service experience for students that "transforms lives, advances the church and honors Christ."